 Congressional interest in the SBA's management and technical assistance training programs has increased in recent years, primarily because these programs are viewed as a means to assist small businesses create and retain jobs.
-These programs received \$239 million in FY2020 and \$245.5 million FY2021.
-These funds supported about 14,000 resource partners, including 63 lead small business development centers (SBDCs) and nearly 900 SBDC local outreach locations, over 200 women's business centers (WBCs), and more than 250 chapters of the mentoring program, SCORE.
-112
+In FY2022, these programs received \$256.6 million in appropriations.
+These funds support about 14,000 resource partners, including 62 lead small business development centers (SBDCs) and nearly 900 SBDC local outreach locations, 146 women's business centers (WBCs), and more than 250 chapters of the mentoring program, SCORE.
+103

 The SBA reports that nearly a million aspiring entrepreneurs and small business owners receive mentoring and training from an SBA-supported resource partner each year.
-Most of this training is free, and some is offered at low cost.113
+Most of this training is free, and some is offered at low cost.
+104